azl397985856/leetcode/thinkings/dynamic-programming.en.md

 In recursion, if there is double-counting (we have overlapping sub-problems, which will be discussed below), it is one of the powerful signals of using memorized recursion (or dynamic programming) to solve problems.
 It can be seen that the core of dynamic programming is to use memorization to eliminate the calculation of repetitive sub-problems.
 If the scale of this repetitive sub-problem is exponential or higher, then the benefits of memorization recursion (or dynamic programming) will be very large.

 In order to eliminate this kind of double calculation, we can use the look-up table method.
 That is, recursively use a “record table” (such as a hash table or array) to record the situation that we have already calculated.
 When we encounter it again next time, if it has been calculated before, then just return it directly, thus avoiding double calculations.
-The DP array in dynamic planning, which will be discussed below, actually has the same function as the “record table” here.
+The DP array in dynamic programming, which will be discussed below, actually has the same function as the “record table” here.

 If you are just starting to come into contact with recursion, it is recommended that you practice recursion first and then look back.
 A simple way to practice recursion is to change all the iterations you write to a recursive form.
 For example, if you write a program with the function of "outputting a string in reverse order”, it will be very easy to write it out using iteration.
 Can you write it out recursively?
 Through such exercises, you can gradually adapt to using recursion to write programs.

-When you have adapted to recursion, then let us continue to learn dynamic planning!
+When you have adapted to recursion, then let us continue to learn dynamic programming!

-## Dynamic Planning
+## dynamic programming

 After talking about recursion and memorization for so many years, it is finally time for our protagonist to appear.

-### Basic concepts of dynamic Planning
+### Basic concepts of dynamic programming

 Let's first learn the two most important concepts of dynamic programming: optimal substructure and non-validity.

 Among them：

-- The non-validity determines whether dynamic planning can be used to solve it.
-  -The optimal substructure determines how to solve it.
+- The non-validity determines whether dynamic programming can be used to solve it. -The optimal substructure determines how to solve it.

 #### Optimal substructure